Our Teams

 Our Year 2 development group, learning to love the game.

-Development - Year 3
+Kiowa - Year 3/4

+The Kiowa are warriors, they are a Native American tribe and an indigenous people of the Great Plains of the United States.
 Although in some ways the Kiowas displayed a typical Plains Indian culture, they had an effective and well organized military design and were thought to be one of the most warlike tribes.

 The Apache tribes fought the invading Spanish and Mexican peoples for centuries.
 The first Apache raids appear to have taken place during the late 17th century.
 In 19th-century confrontations the US army found the Apache to be fierce warriors and skillful strategists.